 If you are planning company incorporation in Singapore or running a Singapore-registered company, you have probably heard of government grants such as the Enterprise Development Grant (EDG).
 Recently, in response to COVID-19, the maximum support level of the EDG has been raised up to 90% especially for those that are severely impacted by the pandemic.
 But, what exactly is the EDG?
 Find the complete answer below.

 What is the Enterprise Development Grant?

-The Enterprise Development Grant (EDG) is a program managed by Enterprise Singapore that helps Singapore’s companies strengthen their business foundations, pursue innovation and improve productivity, by providing them with financial subsidies.
+The Enterprise Development Grant (EDG) is a program managed by Enterprise Singapore.
+Thus, it helps Singapore’s companies strengthen their business foundations, pursue innovation and improve productivity, by providing them with financial subsidies.

 What Does the EDG Support?

 EDG supports projects that can help businesses grow and transform in three distinct areas:

 Projects under Core Capabilities help businesses prepare for growth and transformation by strengthening their business foundations.
 Thus, the projects include: